jreisinger/docs/blog/2022-09-10-preventing-git-leaks.md

 # show secrets that have been committed in the past
 gitleaks detect -v

-# show secrets in files no matter whether they are tracked by git
+# show secrets no matter whether they are tracked by git
 gitleaks detect --no-git -v
 ```